Query gRPC API

 }

-message Completion {
+message Completion {}

 message Error {

-// Error code - discriminator for error_details (e.g., "UnknownFunction", "TypeMismatch")
+// Error code discriminator (e.g., "UnknownFunction", "TypeMismatch").

 string code = 1;

-// Brief title
+// Brief error title.

 string title = 2;

-// Support ticket ID for tracking
+// Support ticket ID for tracking.

 string support_ticket_id = 4;